Synobsys/synobsys.github.io/how-to/How-to-get-started-with-the-BDD-testframework.md

 # How-to get started with BDD test framework

+**IMPORTANT!**

-**IMPORTANT** Before you start watch this [How to Design Tests in OutSystems](https://www.outsystems.com/events/tech-talks/designing-application-testing/) in depth tech talk.
+Before you start watch this [How to Design Tests in OutSystems](https://www.outsystems.com/events/tech-talks/designing-application-testing/) in depth tech talk.

 ## Setup the BDD framework